dilips86/Twittwilio/README.md

 This mashup also lists some of the toll free numbers to which you would be able to send out tweets as text messages .

-If there is an emergency and you need to alert a toll-free number to send out a generic message just share that on twitter and push it via Twitilio.
+If there is an emergency and you need to alert a toll-free number to send out a generic message just share that on twitter and push it via Twittwilio.

 #PreRequisite